Stop the war

 Motivation

-To ensure the fulfillment of the aforementioned requirements and prevent message loss in the event of client or broker failures, TBMQ leverages the powerful capabilities of Kafka as its underlying infrastructure.
+To ensure the fulfillment of the above requirements and prevent message loss in the case of clients or some of the broker instances failures, TBMQ uses the powerful capabilities of Kafka as its underlying infrastructure.

-Moreover, Kafka plays a critical role in various stages of the MQTT workflow.
-Notably, client sessions and subscriptions are stored within dedicated Kafka topics.
-By utilizing these Kafka topics, all broker nodes can readily access the most up-to-date states of client sessions and subscriptions, allowing them to maintain local copies for efficient message processing and delivery.
-In the event of a client losing connection to a specific broker node, other nodes seamlessly continue operations based on the latest state.
-Additionally, newly added broker nodes to the cluster acquire this vital information upon their activation.
+Kafka plays a crucial role in various stages of the MQTT message processing.
+All unprocessed published messages, client sessions, and subscriptions are stored within dedicated Kafka topics.
+A comprehensive list of Kafka topics used within TBMQ is available here.
+All broker nodes can readily access the most up-to-date state of client sessions and subscriptions by utilizing these topics.
+They maintain local copies of sessions and subscriptions for efficient message processing and delivery.
+When a client loses connection to a specific broker node, other nodes can seamlessly continue operations based on the latest state.
+Additionally, newly added broker nodes to the cluster get this vital information upon their activation.

 Non-persistent client